tutek1/DTLabs/03_Platformer2D/lab03.md

 This lab will move away a bit from the previous one.
 We will look at how to make a basic **2D platformer**.
 We will connect this 2D platformer to our 3D game in the next lab.

-Today we will look over:
+Today, we will look over:
 - What is a **sprite sheet/atlas**
 - What are **tile maps** and how to use them
 - Setting up a **tile set** for tile maps with collisions